akka/akka/akka-docs/src/main/paradox/remoting-artery.md

 @@@ note

-This page describes the @ref:[may change](common/may-change.md) remoting subsystem, codenamed *Artery* that will eventually replace the old remoting implementation.
-For the current stable remoting system please refer to @ref:[Remoting](remoting.md).
+This page describes the remoting subsystem, codenamed *Artery* that will eventually replace the
+@ref:[old remoting implementation](remoting.md).
+Artery with the Aeron transport is ready to use in production.
+The TCP based transport is not ready for use in production yet.
+The module is marked @ref:[may change](common/may-change.md) because some configuration will be changed when the API becomes stable.

 @@@